How to email a professor: step-by-step guide with examples

 Dear Dr. [Last Name],

 I hope you're doing well.
 I'm beginning the process of writing my dissertation for [Degree Program] and have some questions about the recent lectures on [Dissertation Topic].
 I would greatly appreciate the opportunity to meet with you to discuss these matters in more detail.
 Are you available for a brief meeting during your office hours or at a time that suits you next week?
-I have subsequentially attached my dissertation exposé for further insights.
+I have attached my dissertation abstract for context.

 Thank you for your consideration.